rjw57/videosequence/README.rst

 Copyright and licensing
 -----------------------

-Videosequence is &copy; 2016 Rich Wareham.
+Videosequence is © 2016 Rich Wareham.
 Full licence details can be found in the `LICENCE.txt <LICENCE.txt>`_ file.